-Given this expectation for the currently permitted withdrawals from the Peace River and the expectation that any withdrawals that may affect flows in the river will similarly be conditioned to ensure compliance with adopted minimum flows that could be affected by the proposed withdrawals, the recommended minimum flows for the Lower Peace River are also expected to be met over the next 20 years and beyond.
-Development of a specific prevention strategy is, therefore, not necessary at this time.
+Given the inclusion of withdrawal limitations consistent with the adopted minimum flows in the current permit issued to the PRMRWSA and the expectation that any other withdrawals that may affect flows in the river are or will similarly be conditioned to ensure compliance with adopted minimum flows, the minimum flows currently established for the Lower Peace River are expected to be met over the next 20 years and beyond.
+Development of a specific prevention strategy for the river is, therefore, not necessary at this time.